nickyiliwang0000/h/applied-javascript/regular-expressions.md

 ## Regex patterns

-If you want to do something commong using regex, chances are someone's already written that regex.
+If you want to do something common using regex, chances are someone's already written that regex.

 ### Matching a username that has a length between 3 and 16 characters
 ```js